UTS-eResearch/arkisto-cloud-aws-serverless/README.md

 - Remove `isBot` from the configuration

-- It will block AWS health check and never come up
+    It will block AWS health check and the site will never come up

 **Sync Configuration**